nzlosh/random/plugins/plugins_readme.md

 The plugin framework consists of a _Plugin Registry_ class, _Plugin Controller_ class (currently unused) and a _Plugin_ class.

-The Plugin Registry stores plugin classes.
-Plugin instances are requested from the Plugin Register using the plugin's internal `name` variable.
+* Plugin Registry stores plugin classes and manages instantiates their objects.

+* Plugin Controller determines if a plugin is active. (currently unused)

+* Plugins generate randomised data based on a given data set, present the data in a digestable format.

-The Plugin Registry's **plugin_instance** method accepts the plugin's name and plugin's arguments in the form of dictionary.
+The Plugin Registry's **plugin_instance** method accepts the plugin's name and arguments in the form of dictionary.

 * Create the foo plugin object with a character set of "abcd".
   `foo_plugin = plugin_manager.plugin_instance("foo",{charset: "abcd"})`